sjet47/blog/content/posts/Linux/syscall_irl/index.md

 ## Intro

-It's easy to do a syscall in C code, like the following:
+It's straightforward to make a system call in C, as demonstrated by this simple example of the `write` system call:

 ```c
 // write.c